qdrant/docs/qdrant/v1.2.x/filtering.md

 )
 ```

-The matching logic is modified to be applied at level of an array element within the payload.
+The matching logic is modified to be applied at the level of an array element within the payload.

 It can be used with `must`, `must_not` and `should` with the following semantic: